Hassan-Shakeri/Hassan-Shakeri/README.md

 ### Hi there I'm Hassan 👋

-- 🔭 I’m currently working on self development
-- 🌱 I’m currently learning React.js/ Node.js / TypeScript
+- 🌱 I’m currently learning React.js/ Node.js
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any project that can teach me something new.
 - 📫 How to reach me:

 <div id="badges">